-Commonly seen as a comfort food, chocolate’s sweet and bold flavors are enjoyed by millions of people every day.
+Commonly seen as a comfort food, chocolate's sweet and bold flavors are enjoyed by millions of people every day.
 It turns out that science actually supports chocolate as a stress-relieving, mood-boosting food.
-Recent human studies have demonstrated that chocolate is a beneficial food that may be helpful for reducing the stress hormones cortisol and catecholamines.
-One study found that participants, who rated themselves as being highly stressed, experienced a significant drop in stress hormone levels following a two-week dark-chocolate eating period.
+Recent human studies have demonstrated that chocolate is a beneficial food that may be helpful for reducing stress hormones.
+One study found that participants, who rated themselves as being highly stressed, experienced a significant drop in stress hormone levels after eating dark-chocolate over a two week period.
 The amount of dark chocolate consumed during this study was 1.4 ounces per day, or a little over half a pound per week.
-Make sure you choose one that’s organic and extremely low in sugar!
+Make sure you choose one that's organic and extremely low in sugar!

-Similar to salmon, garlic inhibits cortisol levels, thereby preventing unhealthy stress responses before they start.
+Garlic inhibits cortisol levels, preventing unhealthy stress responses before they start.
 Sulfuric metabolites in garlic, such as allicin, have also been associated with healthy blood pressure, cholesterol, and cardiovascular protection.